 Run this procedure to downgrade Oracle Clusterware only when the upgrade fails before root script runs the crsctl set crs activeversion command on the last node.
 Use this procedure for downgrading Oracle Grid Infrastructure if there is a need to avoid downtime of the whole cluster.
 This procedure downgrades the cluster to the previous release.
 Because Oracle ASM and database operations are limited in this state, it is recommended to move the cluster from this state as soon as possible.
-Complete the downgrade of Oracle Grid Infrastructure 12c Release 1 (12.1) or Downgrading to Oracle Grid Infrastructure 11g Release 2 (11.2) for your software release.
+Complete the downgrade of Oracle Grid Infrastructure as per the procedure documented in Downgrading to Oracle Grid Infrastructure 12c Release 1 (12.1) or Downgrading to Oracle Grid Infrastructure 11g Release 2 (11.2) for your software release.